guillaume-azarias/Fiji-Macro-Snippets/README.md

 # Fiji-Macro-Snippets
 *Set of simple tools to custom to make the life of imaging scientist easier*

-Manual processing of images can be time-consumming, sometime impossible in the case of high content screening.
+Manual processing of images can be time-consumming, sometime impossible in the case of high content screening studies.
-Fiji provides the possibility to apply image processing tasks in macro that are easy to combine.
+[Fiji](http://fiji.sc/) provides the possibility to apply image processing tasks in macro that are easy to combine.

 Here, I provide a set of simple tools to customise to your images and provide a basis to learn basic functions.